helsing-ai/sguaba/README.md

 orientation and its "pose" (ie, position + orientation) in the world.
 Using these, we can transform between different coordinate systems to go from `PlaneFrd` to `PlaneNed` to `Ecef` (cartesian world location) to WGS84.

-Note that it is not possible to go directly from NED to ECEF, because ___.
+Note that one must know the observer's body orientation relative to NED to go from FRD to NED, and the observer's ECEF position to go from NED to ECEF.

 ```rust
 // to convert between NED and ECEF, we need a transform between the two.